ccarrollATjhuecon/JobMarket/Templates/README.md

 This is where you will find templates for the items that you need to put in your own OneDrive folder, replacing the "Moniker" in the filename with your actual Moniker.
-So, like, if I were on the market, I would have a file named `EmployersCarrollCD.xlsx` -- NOT `EmployersMonikerCarrollDC.xlsx`.
+So, like, if I were on the market, I would have a file named `EmployersCarrollCD.xlsm` -- NOT `EmployersMonikerCarrollDC.xlsm`.

   * [EmployersMoniker](https://\pageurl/Steps/#employers-lists)
     - [`EmployersMoniker.xlsm`](https://livejohnshopkins-my.sharepoint.com/:x:/g/personal/econplacement_jh_edu/EUXOP3uK5X9EgqUy8v72KgIBi8Bgy5dv53-QYnGkj9ttag?e=hmPSaY)